Lemirq/janus-ai/README.md

 # Janus AI

-## Objective
+## Overview

+Say goodbye to prompt engineering.

-Janus makes speakers more persuasive.
-It finds answers to questions in real time, generates optimal responses, and guides the user in persuasive delivery.
+Janus is the union of AI and Human, a double-headed intelligent being with effortless access to the vast body of digital knowledge.
+Janus finds answers to questions in real time, generates optimal responses, and guides the user in persuasive delivery.
+For the user, the experience is simple and intuitive: simply talk as normal, and Janus provides useful information in real time, controlled by subtle gesture cues.
+From the second-person perspective, Janus is seamless.
 Janus communicates with users via a bluetooth earpiece, monitoring conversations in real time and checking against predefined persuasion objectives to guide responses.

-## Jargon

-PO (Persuasion Objective):
-The main longer-term goal of the exchange (eg. signing a deal)

-(Points of Persuasion):
-Individual points on which to persuade the audience, in service of the PO.

 ## Flow of Data